Software Downloads - SEED Center for Data Farming

 - Ruby and Java software for generating very large fractional factorials that allow simultaneous estimation of all main effects and all two-way interactions (see Sanchez and Sanchez 2005)

 - Java software for generating stacked square random LH designs (integer-valued)

 - A flexible S-plus script for generating random LH designs

 The instructions are brief, so ask for help if you need it!

+The previous version is included here for those users that are unable to use a macro-enabled workbook.
+It does not include the ability to stack designs.
 This worksheet allows you to specify factor names, low and high levels of interest, and outputs a (nearly) orthogonal LH design in the units of the problem.
-Version 5 has protected cells for the designs, allows you to specify the number of decimal places of interest, and clarifies that you don't need to use the smallest possible design for a given number of factors.
+Version 6 has protected cells for the designs, allows you to specify the number of decimal places of interest, and clarifies that you don't need to use the smallest possible design for a given number of factors.
 A brief description is available on the "readme" page.